GE To Build New Turboprop Engines In Czech Republic

 Key Takeaways:

-• GE Aviation will build a new "Turboprop Center of Excellence" facility in the Czech Republic, slated to open by 2020 with a staff of 500, to produce engines and support research.
+• GE Aviation is establishing a new "Turboprop Center of Excellence" in the Czech Republic, set to open by 2020 with 500 staff.

-• The primary output of this facility will be the all-new ATP (advanced turboprop) engine for Textron Aviation's new single-engine turboprop aircraft.
+• This facility will produce the new ATP (advanced turboprop) engine for Textron Aviation's upcoming single-engine turboprop.

-• The ATP engine is projected to offer significant performance improvements, including 20% better fuel burn and 10% higher cruise power compared to competitors.
+• The ATP engine is designed to be highly efficient, offering 20% better fuel burn and 10% higher cruise power than competitors.

-• Textron Aviation's new turboprop, powered by the ATP engine, is designed to achieve a range over 1,500 nm and a top speed of about 280 knots, aiming to compete with aircraft like the Pilatus PC-12.
+• Textron's new aircraft, powered by the ATP engine, will target a range over 1,500 nm and speeds around 280 knots, aiming to compete with aircraft like the Pilatus PC-12.

 See a mistake?
 Contact us.